 The workshop production was produced as part of the National Theatre School’s New Words Festival and ran from April 28 to May 2, 2015.

-Written by Elena Belyea Dramaturgy by Emma Tibaldo Workshop Directed by Andrea Donaldson as part of the National Theatre School’s 2015 New Words Festival Workshop Performed by Thomas Mitchell Barnet, Cynthia Hicks, Emma Laishram, Dustin Luck, Diana Luong and Erik Mrakovcic Poster by Meags Fitzgerald Photos by Maxime Côté
+Written by Elena Eli Belyea Dramaturgy by Emma Tibaldo Workshop Directed by Andrea Donaldson as part of the National Theatre School’s 2015 New Words Festival Workshop production performed by Thomas Mitchell Barnet, Cynthia Hicks, Emma Laishram, Dustin Luck, Diana Luong and Erik Mrakovcic Premiere production performed by Jordan Fowlie, Dave Horak, Emma Houghton, Natasha Napoleao, Elena Porter, Luc Tellier, Poster by Meags Fitzgerald Photos by Maxime Côté